-Rate mode counts how many events fall in each time period and displays the result as a histogram.
+Rate mode counts how many events fall in each time period set by the Time width field, and displays the result as a histogram.
 The result is not divided by the bin width.
 This form of display is especially useful when the event rate before an operation is to be compared with the event rate afterwards.